Last Updated: July 28, 2024

 In addition to his music career, Waits has done some acting work.
 Some films he has been in include "Domino," "The Imaginarium of Doctor Parnassus," "The Book of Eli," and "The Dead Don't Die," among many others.

-While during his career, Waits did not experience commercial or chart success, he has attracted a cult fan following over the course of his career.
-He was included among the 2010 list of "Rolling Stone's 100 Greatest Singers" and the 2015 list of "Rolling Stone's Greatest Songwriters of All Time."
-His sons have been covered by many musicians like Bruce Springsteen, Willie Nelson, Bob Seger, The Ramones, and Norah Jones.
+While Waits did not experience commercial or chart success during his career, he has attracted a cult fan following over the course of his career.
+He was included on the 2010 list of "Rolling Stone's 100 Greatest Singers" and the 2015 list of "Rolling Stone's Greatest Songwriters of All Time."
+His sons have been covered by many musicians, including Bruce Springsteen, Willie Nelson, Bob Seger, The Ramones, and Norah Jones.

 Personal Life

-During the 1970s, Waits had a brief relationship with comedian Elayne Boosler.
+In the 1970s, Waits had a brief relationship with comedian Elayne Boosler.
 He also had relationships with Bette Midler and Rickie Lee Jones.
 In 1980, he married frequent collaborator Kathleen Brennan.
-During their marriage, they had three children together – Kellesimone in 1983, Casey in 1985, and Blake in 1993.
-After marrying and having children, Waits became increasingly reclusive in order to protect the privacy of his family.
+They had three children together—Kellesimone in 1983, Casey in 1985, and Blake in 1993.
+After marrying and having children, Waits became increasingly reclusive to protect the privacy of his family.
 He has often deflected questions about his personal life in interviews and has not sanctioned any official biographies.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.